ixjlyons/embed-pyqtgraph-tutorial/README.rst

     │ creativity │ → │ Qt Designer │ → │ template.ui │
     └────────────┘   └─────────────┘   └─────────────┘

-Generally, you use custom widget implementations in Qt Designer through the `promote`_ mechanism.
+Generally, you can use custom widgets in Qt Designer through the `promote`_ mechanism.
+This means you add an item of the base class of your custom item to your UI layout, right click on it, then go to "Promote to ...".
 Since we're using Python instead of C++, the "Header file" in this case is going to be the Python namespace at which you would access the class as though you were importing it.
 For example, if you had a custom widget class, where an import statement might look like:

 .. code:: python